kamperh/recipe_swbd_wordembeds/readme.md

 2015](http://arxiv.org/abs/1510.01032):

-- H. Kamper, W. Wang, and K. Livescu, "Deep convolutional acoustic word embeddings using word-pair side information," arXiv preprint arXiv:1510.01032, 2015.
+- H. Kamper, W. Wang, and K. Livescu, "Deep convolutional acoustic word embeddings using word-pair side information," Proc.
+ICASSP, 2016.

 Please cite this paper if you use this code.
 All the neural networks are implemented in the package [couscous](https://github.com/kamperh/couscous).